Registered manager webinars

 We also have some external webinars that we organised that you may be interested in:

-If you are unsure what support and resources Skills for Care can offer, then we encourage you to watch this 30-minute webinar.
+If you're unsure what support and resources Skills for Care can offer, then we encourage you to watch this 30-minute webinar.
 It offers a quick tour of the Skills for Care website covering the most useful and relevant resources for registered managers.
-You will hear about how we can support you with recruiting and developing your staff, the support available to help you effectively lead your organisation, develop best practice to help keep you up to date.
+You will hear about how we can support you with recruiting and developing your staff, the support available to help you effectively lead your organisation and how to develop best practice to help keep you up to date.